 All media outlets monitored by MOM belong to a company.
-Radio and Television Regulatory Authority (RTÜK) provides channel and frequencies for radio and television.
+Radio and Television Supreme Council (RTÜK) provides channel and frequencies for radio and television.
 The 28th Article of the Constitution guarantees that the publication of periodicals and non-periodicals do not need a permit or a warrant.
 To publish a newspaper, it is adequate to apply to the chief prosecutor's office with the necessary legal documents, whereas a license is not needed to publish an online news portal.

 Is there horizontal concentration?

 Do same capital owners own multiple media outlets that are independent from each other?
 Is there horizontal concentration in the Turkish media?

-Print (60%) and online (83%)audience shares show a high horizontal concentration in Turkey; whereas the audience shares of radio (40%) and TV (%44) is a little below the limit (50%) of horizontal concentration and show a medium audience concentration.
+Print (58%) and online audience shares (according to the top ten list) show a high horizontal concentration in Turkey; whereas the audience shares of radio (42%) and TV (%41) are a little below the limit (50%) of horizontal concentration and show a medium audience concentration in the calculation.
+These are the rates of audience shares of the media organisations (including the ones not in the top ten list) of top 4 media owners of each medium.

 Many major dailies also have high audience share in the online sector.

 Many politically affiliated media owners

-State-run Turkish Radio and Television Corporation (TRT) is responsible with public broadcasting and is a public entity.
+State-run Turkish Radio and Television Corporation (TRT) is responsible for public broadcasting and is a public entity.
 However, although they have to act as public broadcasters, TRT television channels and radio stations have always been criticized for being the voice of the government at different levels.